By Patrick McLoughlin

 This can take the form of white papers, guides, blogs or video interviews, with content relevant to your ideal clients.
 Not only does this differentiate your service it also allows you to start a relationship with the visitors your content appeals to – your ideal clients.
 They will happily exchange their email address for helpful content allowing you to send more regular, helpful advice nurturing the relationship until they are ready to move.

-There are so many advantages to this approach that they’re difficult to cover in a short blog.
+There are so many benfits to this approach that they’re difficult to cover in a short blog.
 Here are 3 Big Advantages:

 - Positions your firm and partners as experts in their chosen fields, differentiating you from your competitors.

-- Builds trust and credibility by demonstrating the value and benefit you can bring to the reader.
+- Builds trust and credibility by demonstrating the value and outcomes you can deliver to the reader.

 - Elevates your offer above your competitors, allowing you to avoid ‘lowest fee wins’ and charge a premium for your services.